dedvg/BibleApp/DESIGN.md

 __5. FavoriteActivity__

 Navigate trough favorites and delete from it.
+This will be done by retrieving information belonging to the current user in firebase.

   a.
 Go back to the Text you came from